 Grade Strand Standard Code Benchmark 9 3.
 Geography 15.
 Human Systems: Analyze patterns of movement and interconnectedness within and between cultural, economic and political systems from a local to global scale.
 9.3.15.7 Describe the effects of sovereignty, nationalism and supranationalism on the establishment of political boundaries and economic activities.
 9 3.
 Geography 15.
 Human Systems: Analyze patterns of movement and interconnectedness within and between cultural, economic and political systems from a local to global scale.
 9.3.15.8 Analyze the impact of colonialism, from multiple perspectives, on the emergence of independent states and the tensions that arise when the boundaries of political units do not correspond to the nationalities or ethnicities of the people living within them.
 9 3.
 Geography 16.
-Human-Environment interaction: Evaluate the relationship between humans and the environment, including climate change.
+Human-Environment Interaction: Evaluate the relationship between humans and the environment, including climate change.
 9.3.16.1 Ask spatial questions and acquire geospatial sources to investigate the relationship between the environment and human activities and the impacts of climate change.
 9 3.
 Geography 16.
-Human-Environment interaction: Evaluate the relationship between humans and the environment, including climate change.
+Human-Environment Interaction: Evaluate the relationship between humans and the environment, including climate change.
 9.3.16.2 Analyze patterns of production and consumption of energy and the impact it has on climate change.
 9 3.
 Geography 16.
-Human-Environment interaction: Evaluate the relationship between humans and the environment, including climate change.
+Human-Environment Interaction: Evaluate the relationship between humans and the environment, including climate change.
 9.3.16.3 Design an action plan to address the disproportionate impacts of environment issues and climate change on different communities from local to national scales.

-9 3.
+Grade Strand Standard Code Benchmark 9 3.
 Geography 17.
 Culture: Investigate how sense of place is impacted by different cultural perspectives.
-9.3.17.1 Investigate one's multiple identities based on location, place, culture and in relation to others.
+9.3.17.1 Investigate multiple identities based on location, place, culture and in relation to others.
+9 3.

-Grade Strand Standard Code Benchmark 9 3.
 Geography 17.
 Culture: Investigate how sense of place is impacted by different cultural perspectives.
 9.3.17.2 Analyze how sense of place has changed over time and how people are reclaiming their sense of place.
 9 3.
 Geography 17.
 Culture: Investigate how sense of place is impacted by different cultural perspectives.
-9.3.17.3 Explain the social construction of race and how it was used to oppress people of color and assess how social policies and economic forces offer privilege or systematic oppressions for racial/ethnic groups related to accessing social, political, economic and spatial opportunities.
+9.3.17.3 Explain the social construction of race and how it was used to oppress people of color.
+Assess how social policies and economic forces offer privilege or systematic oppressions for racial/ethnic groups related to accessing social, political, economic and spatial opportunities.
 9 3.
 Geography 17.
 Culture: Investigate how sense of place is impacted by different cultural perspectives.
 9.3.17.4 Evaluate the impact of spatial decisions on policies affecting historically marginalized communities of color and Indigenous nations and take action to affect policy.
-9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.7 US1Era 1: Indigenous Histories Examine multiple Indigenous narratives about early North American history.
-9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.8 US2 Era 2: Settler Colonialism and Atlantic Slavery Evaluate historical narratives about colonialism and slavery, including indigenous and African diasporic perspectives.
-9 United States History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-9.4.18.9 US3Era 3: Freedom, Unfreedom and Revolution Identify and analyze dominant and non-dominant narratives about the American Revolution.
+9 4.
+History 18.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+9.4.18.1 World History Era 1: Early Human History (250,000 BCE-2,000 BCE).
+Evaluate different narratives about how human migration from Africa to other regions in the world led to environmental changes and human adaptation.